AnyChart/docs.anychart.com/Quick_Start/Quick_Start.md

 ===========

 ## Getting started with AnyChart
-Create an HTML file and give it the “index.htm” name if you want to make a new web page, or open your html file where the chart should be situated.
+Create an HTML file and give it the “index.htm” name if you want to make a new web page, or open your HTML file where the chart should be put.
 ###1.
 Include AnyChart into your web page
 Reference the JavaScript file in the `<head>` section of your web page.
 You can use the link as shown below or download anychart.min.js from the [download page](./Downloading_AnyChart) and then put it into any folder of your site (you’ll have to use your own link in this case).